 Best For: Counting

 Give your kids a stash of old newspapers, magazines, and books.
 Ask them to search for the numbers from 1 to 30 in them.
-Once they found numbers, give them child-safe scissors to cut those numbers and glue them to paper to form a pretty collage.
+Once they find numbers, give them child-safe scissors to cut those numbers and glue them to paper to form a pretty collage.

 Group Math Activities for Preschoolers